MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/tenant-attach-component-not-connect-to-gateway.md

 ## Cause

-After the change in public certificates on July 27, 2022, **OU=Microsoft Corporation** was removed from the public certificate subject name, but the configuration manager database still has the old subject name, which causes the load check failure.
+After the change in public certificates on July 27, 2022, **OU=Microsoft Corporation** is removed from the public certificate subject name, but the configuration manager database still has the old subject name, which causes the load check failure.

 ## Resolution